Class AbstractDelegate<C extends JComponent>

 findAllByGroup

-Use this to query the UI tree and find allJComponents of a particular type and also that belong to a particular style group.- Type Parameters:
+Use this to query the UI's component tree and find allJComponents of a particular type and also that belong to a particular style group.- Type Parameters:

 T- The type parameter of the component which should be found.- Parameters: